Skip to content

 • The avg function should be used on numeric columns.

-• Result column will always be of type float.
+• The result column will always be of type float.

 Source code in datachain/func/aggregate.py